Embracing Off-the-Grid Samples: Introduction

-and $\tilde{\eta}\geq 0$ is a parameter to be chosen appropriately.
-We show that for signals in the Wiener algebra and under certain distributions $\mathcal{D}$, $m\sim \mathcal{O}(s\polylog(n))$ off-the-grid samples with i.i.d. deviations $\{\Delta_k\}_{k=1}^{m}\sim\mathcal{D}$ supply $\|f-\Psi g^{\sharp}\|_2$ proportional to $\|d\|_2$, the error of the best $s$-sparse approximation of $g$, and the error of the best $\frac{N}{2}$-bandlimited approximation of $\textbf{f}$ in the Wiener algebra norm (see equation 6.1 in \cite{Wiener}).
-If $s\ll N$, the average sampling rate required for our result (step size $\sim\frac{1}{s\polylog(n)}$) provides a stark contrast to standard density conditions where a rate proportional to the highest frequency $\omega\sim N$, resulting in step size $\sim \frac{1}{N}$, is needed for the same bandlimited approximation.
+and $\lambda\geq 0$ is a parameter to be chosen appropriately.
+We show that for signals in the Wiener algebra and under certain distributions $\mathcal{D}$, if we have $m\sim \mathcal{O}(s\polylog(N))$ off-the-grid samples with i.i.d. deviations $\{\Delta_k\}_{k=1}^{m}\sim\mathcal{D}$ then the approximation error $\lvert \textbf{f}^{\sharp}(x)-\textbf{f}(x)\rvert$ is proportional to $\|d\|_2$, the error of the best $s$-sparse approximation of $g$, and the error of the best $\frac{N}{2}$-bandlimited approximation of $\textbf{f}$ in the Wiener algebra norm (see equation 6.1 in \cite{Wiener}).
+If $s\ll N$, the average sampling rate required for our result (step size $\sim\frac{1}{s\polylog(N)}$) provides a stark contrast to standard density conditions where a rate proportional to the highest frequency $\omega\sim N$, resulting in step size $\sim \frac{1}{N}$, is needed for the same bandlimited approximation.
 The result is among the first to formally state the anti-aliasing nature of nonuniform sampling in the context of undersampling (see Section \ref{MainResult}).